Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 After surgery, risks include:

-Before surgery, discuss your surgical and postsurgical choices with a healthcare provider and an ostomy nurse.
+Before surgery, discuss your surgical and postsurgical choices with a doctor and an ostomy nurse.
 This is a nurse who is specially trained to help colostomy patients.
 It may also help to meet with an ostomy visitor.
 This is a volunteer who has had a colostomy and can help you understand how to live with one.
 And, before or after your surgery, you may want to join an ostomy support group.
 You can find out more about such groups from the United Ostomy Associations of America or the American Cancer Society.

 Depending on why you need a colostomy, it will be made in one of four parts of the colon: ascending, transverse, descending, or sigmoid.